Singapore Eats: Michelin Food Hunt @ Hong Lim Food Centre (芳林熟食中心)

-When travelling in our small home country, we use the Singapore Michelin Guide 2016 as a reference to kick-start our local food hunt.
-Accoladed restaurants and food outlets should be awfully good to be able to make it into the Michelin Guide.
-And what is more amazing is that most of them are food stalls in food centres — and that is a good reason to start an inexpensive food trail.
+When travelling in Singapore, the Singapore Michelin Guide is a good reference to kick-start some food hunts — food & beverage outlets should be awfully good to be able to make it into the Michelin Guide.
+Chinatown has a number of food centres to go for affordable Michelin-recommended food and Hong Lim Market & Food Centre (芳林巴刹及熟食中心) is one of them.

 1. Famous Sungei Road Trishaw Laksa (驰名结霜桥三轮车叻沙)